// Six Years On The Platform · Production Experience

 ACL-Driven Payload Filtering by Calling Principal

-Strip response fields dynamically based on consumer role — no endpoint forks
+Strip response fields dynamically — no endpoint forks

 // In your Scripted REST Resource handler